The Challengers (game show): Round 2

 Six new categories were introduced and play continued as described above, with all question values doubled ($300/$400/$500, later $200/$300/$400).

-As in Round One, play continued until all six categories were played or time ran out.
-Any players who finished the round with a zero or negative score were eliminated from the game.
+As in round one, play continued until all six categories were played or time ran out.
+Any contestants who finished the round with a zero or negative score were eliminated from the game.

 Final Challenge

 One final category was presented, with three question choices, each of which offered different payout odds of 1:1, 2:1, or 3:1 ranked by increasing difficulty.
 The contestants had 15 seconds to secretly choose a question and decide how much of their score they wanted to wager on it.
 If multiple contestants chose the same question, only the one who placed the largest wager was allowed to answer it; the others were locked out of the round.

 Answering a question correctly won the value of the wager multiplied by the odds, while a miss deducted only the value of the wager.
-The player in the lead after this round won the game and returned as champion the next day, although all contestants kept what they had earned.
+The contestant in the lead after this round won the game and returned as champion the next day, although all contestants kept what they had earned.
 Contestants could choose to receive their winnings in cash or have them deposited into a Citibank Visa account that would be opened in their name.
 Later, they were given the additional option of opening a MasterCard account instead.
 Champions remained on the show until they were defeated.

 If only one contestant finished the second round with a positive total, he/she had the option to skip the Final Challenge.
 If he/she decided to play it, the contestant was shown the category and the question choices.
 He/she then selected one and made a wager.
 Giving an incorrect answer deducted the wager and ended the game.
 Answering correctly, as before, won the value of the wager times the odds attached, and the contestant was given the choice to stop or continue playing.
 The round continued until all three questions had been attempted, or if the contestant either gave an incorrect answer or decided to stop.

 Ultimate Challenge

-The Challengers, like many game shows, employed a bonus round.
-The round was referred to as the Ultimate Challenge, and offered a prize of five figures to any champion who managed to beat it.
+The Ultimate Challenge served as a bonus round for contestants.
+Played in two different formats, the Ultimate Challenge was eventually done away with by the end of the season.